Article

 Research interests:

-• Video-mediated interpreting in healthcare settings
+• Video-mediated interpreting in public service settings

 • Public service interpreting quality assessment